 Eddie Powers Memorial Trophy (Scoring Champion): Marco Rossi, Ottawa 67’s

 Marco Rossi finished atop the regular season scoring charts earning the Eddie Powers Memorial Trophy with a CHL-leading 120 points including 39 goals, 81 assists and an impressive plus/minus rating of plus-69 over just 53 games.
 His 2.14 point-per-game pace led the OHL and is the highest such figure by an OHL scoring champion since London’s Patrick Kane (2.50) in 2006-07.
-He becomes the first Eddie Powers Memorial Trophy recipient of European descent in the award’s 74-year history.
+He becomes the first Eddie Powers Memorial Trophy recipient of European descent since Stan Mikita of the St. Catharines Teepees claimed the honour in 1958-59.

 The 18-year-old from Feldkirch, Austria helped power the first place 67’s with the League’s top power play, rounding out the campaign with a total of 34 multi-point performances, 23 of which included three points or more.
 His top performances included a five assist showing on October 20th against Hamilton, another five point outing on November 17th in Sarnia and a career-high six point output on November 27th in Kingston.
 The 5-foot-9, 187Ib. centreman finished the season with an impressive 58.5% success rate in the faceoff circle.